NERC-CEH/fdri_words/metadata/site-infrastructure-data-model.md

 A ``Sensor Slot`` represents a defined measurement at a ``Station``.
 Each ``Sensor Slot`` corresponds to one time series dataset.
 Each ``Sensor Slot`` can host one ``Sensor`` at any given time.
 The ``Sensor`` deployed to a ``Sensor Slot`` may be replaced by another ``Sensor`` that measures the same variable, and this will not change the ``Sensor Slot``.
 This allows for long-term continuity in our time series datasets.

-``Sensor Slot`` names should describe what is measured, e.g. primary rainfall measurement, secondary rainfall measurement, soil moisture at 30 cm depth.
+``Sensor Slot`` names should describe what is measured and its instance, e.g. primary rainfall measurement, secondary rainfall measurement, Soil temperture 1, soil tempertaure 2

 ### Sensor